etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-client-event-handler-actions.md

 ##  Overview

-  This section discusses how to implement client-side functions (JavaScript) that are executed before or after an event is fired in a standard window of the User Interface.
+  This section discusses how to implement client-side functions that are executed before or after an event is fired in a standard window of the User Interface.

 ##  Example Module